wuaipinglab/sitePath/README.md

 sitePath
 ==========
-A package for weird phylogenetic analysis
+An R package for weird phylogenetic analysis

 Installation
 ------------